howardziyuantang/image-symbolizer/README.md

 takes an input image and turns it into a txt file of symbols such as \ | @ ! # .

-used to recreate a background wallpaper I found cool but was too broke to pay for
+used to recreate a cool desktop background that I was too cheap to pay for :) - see wallpaper.png

 works best on monochrome input images